What is the bag limit for American Airlines?

 Carry-On Baggage

 In case you’ll be flying abroad, it’s even more recommended to check the dimensions allowed by the international airline you will be using for your carry-on bag.
-Being on active duty, military personnel is allowed to bring one carry-on bag, one personal item and one additional checked bag on domestic and international flights with American Airlines.
+Being on active duty, military personnel are allowed to bring one carry-on bag, one personal item, and one additional checked bag on domestic and international flights with American Airlines.

 Checked Baggage